The Best Bed Sheets to Buy: SMART Fabric vs. Other Options

 Low-end microfiber sheets generally have a tendency to pill, although it depends on the finishing process.
 The two most common methods for minimizing pilling in low-end microfiber sheets include singeing and mercerizing.
 Singeing is the process of burning the fuzz off the sheets, while mercerizing involve removing the fuzz with sodium hydroxide.
 Manufacturers are more likely to perform these preventative measures on sheets with higher thread counts.

 PeachSkinSheets SMART Fabric was conceptualized as a superior alternative to bamboo, cotton and microfiber.
-The specific polyfibers in SMART Fabric are carefully chosen to provide our sheets with the ideal combination of desirable characteristics.
-Learn more – visit PeachSkinSheets online today!
+The specific polyfibers in SMART Fabric are carefully chosen to provide our sheets with the ideal combination of desirable characteristics to encourage superior sleep.
+Start getting better quality rest - visit PeachSkinSheets online today!